faizaaulia/shayna-api/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

 # Shayna API
 CMS and back-end of [Shayna](https://github.com/faizaaulia/shayna "Shayna") App using [Laravel](https://laravel.com/ "Laravel"), that help the online shop Admin to manage their products.
-This app provide API for the front-end app, with API documentation link in the end of this readme
+This app provide API for the front-end app, with API documentation link in the end of this readme.

-## Installation
+## Project Setup
 1. Clone this repository `git clone https://github.com/faizaaulia/shayna-api.git` or download the zipped source code
 2. Move into the project directory <br>
 `cd shayna-api`